revou-fsse-5/module-1-evaniaanthony/readme.md

    - and the review will be more smaller *it's not perfect :(
     <img src = "assets/respreview.png">

-Note: I didn't make the registration pop up form because I didn't have enough time, I will definetely
+Note: I didn't make the registration pop up form because I didn't have enough time, I will definitely make it maybe in 2 days later.

+Hope you enjoy!